jimmayhugh/ESP8266TempController/README.md

 Once the EEPROM has been cleared, compile and upload the 'UdpTempController.ino' files.
 Once uploaded, make surethat the Serial monitor is open and set to '112500 baud', and 'Newline' for any text sent.

-The Serial Monitor will ask for an SSID, PASSWD and UDP port.
+The Serial Monitor will ask for an SSID, PASSWD.
 Set these values to match your WiFi Network.

+The Serial Monitor will then ask is you want to use DHCP to get an IP address.
+If you answer "Y", the ESP8266 will attempt to negotiate an IP address via DHCP.
+A "N" answer will result in a request for an IP address, Gateway address and Subnet Mask.
+These values MUST be enterd as "XXX.XXX.XXX.XXX" with leading zeros where the "XXX" value is less than 100, ie "002".

+The Serial Monitor will then ask for a udpPort value.
+This is the port address that the board will use when communicating with the network.

 If all goes well, the Serial Monitor should show the results of the attempt to access your WiFi Network.